Application Tips

 RESUME

-Be sure to tailor your resume to law school admission.
-You should expand on and provide more details than the application allows in regards to leadership roles, community service and work/internship experience.
+Be sure to tailor your résumé to law school admission.
+You should expand on and provide more details than the application allows regarding leadership roles, community service, and work/internship experience.

 Charleston School of Law Meeting Street, Charleston, SC, United States